Pests in Gardens and Landscapes: Quick Tips

 Soaps (potassium salts of fatty acids):

-Entomopathogenic nematodes are microscopic worms, mostly Steinernema and Heterorhabditis species, that attack and kill lawn insects, clearwing moths, and carpenterworm.
+Nematodes are microscopic worms, and certain types, mostly Steinernema and Heterorhabditis species, attack and kill lawn insects, clearwing moths, and carpenterworms.
 Because nematodes are living organisms, they are very perishable, so order through the mail to assure freshness.

 Avoid these more toxic pesticides: